oseijaphetosei-ui/Container-Optimization-Project/docs/derivations.md

 | Open Top Box | l = w = 2h | Square base, sides twice height |
 | Closed Box | l = w = h | Perfect cube |

-## Key Insights

-1. **Symmetry is Optimal**: In all cases, the optimal shapes exhibit symmetry
-2. **Closed vs Open**: Removing a surface (top) changes the optimal proportions
-3. **Mathematical Elegance**: The ratios (2:1, 1:1) are simple and elegant
-4. **Practical Applications**: These results guide real-world packaging design

-## Further Explorations

-- What if we have different material costs for different surfaces?
-- What about containers with minimum volume but fixed surface area?
-- How do these results extend to other shapes (spheres, cones, etc.)?
-- What if we add additional constraints (maximum height, minimum base area, etc.)?